benhosmer/getting-started-with-saltstack/Chapter_3_Configuration_Management.md

 This gives us a much more generic and reusable state file, that can be used for Debian and RedHat based systems.

-Save this file now, and let's test it.
+Save this file now, and let's test it again:

+`# salt 'webserver1.example.com' state.sls apache`

+If you're using a Debian based system, the `apache2` package should have been installed, or for RedHat, the `httpd` package.